 Contact your provider if there are symptoms of this disorder.

 Call for an appointment with your provider if you have a family history of this disorder and plan to have children.

-Genetic counseling is recommended for people with a family history of LEOPARD syndrome who want to have children.
+Genetic counseling is recommended for people with a family history of NSLM who want to have children.